cypress-io/cypress-documentation/source/zh-cn/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Is there a way to modify the screenshots/video resolution?

-Not at the Moment.js. {% issue 587 "There is an open issue for this." %}
+Not at the moment. {% issue 587 "There is an open issue for this." %}

 ## {% fa fa-angle-right %} Does Cypress support ES7?